openshine/minino/examples/miscellaneous/README.md

 $ ./minino runserver
 ```

-You can start an erlang node and start the minino "upload_file" app without the minino escript typing the following command:
+You can start an erlang node and start the minino "miscellaneous" app without the minino escript typing the following command:

 ``` bash
 erl -pa ebin/ -pa deps/*/ebin -s minino